Dallen Bounds

-Dallen Forrest Bounds (August 9, 1971 - December 23, 1999) was an American serial killer who killed four people in Greenville and Easley, South Carolina - two during robberies and another two out of personal animosity - between June and December 1999.
+Dallen Forrest Bounds (August 9, 1971 - December 23, 1999) was an American serial killer who killed four people in Greenville and Easley, South Carolina – two during robberies and another two out of personal animosity – between June and December 1999.
 The killings led to a manhunt resulting in him taking two women hostage and his eventual suicide to avoid arrest by authorities.

 A definitive motive for the crimes was never established.

 Early life

 Dallen Bounds was born on August 9, 1971, in Ashland, Oregon, and grew up in Lacey, Washington, where he attended the Timberline High School.
 Described as an average student with no special qualities about him, he was imprisoned for unspecified crimes as a juvenile, but as his record is sealed, it is unclear for what exactly and how long it lasted.

 In April 1990, Bounds and 21-year-old Son Minh Hoang Underwood burglarized Gitcho's Discount Sales in Lacey, from where they stole four pistols, a rifle and a shotgun.
 Both men were detained and charged with first-degree burglary and possession of stolen property, with Bounds having his bail set at $15,000, while Underwood was held without bail.
 The pair were eventually convicted of one count of second-degree burglary and possession of stolen property, for which they served nine months in prison.

 In the following three years, Bounds was arrested at least two more times for thefts in the cities of Olympia and Sedro-Woolley.
 While in prison, he was alleged to have developed ties with white supremacist organizations like the Ku Klux Klan and the Aryan Nations.

 Between 1994 and 1996, Bounds married a woman and fathered a child.
 In 1996, the family moved to Lake Havasu City, Arizona, where he enrolled at the Charles of Italy Beauty College and found work as a butcher.
 In January 1997, Bounds was arrested and charged with domestic battery after he attempted to choke out his wife after she said to him that she wanted a divorce.
 When charged, he allegedly exclaimed that if he was going to go to prison, it would be for murdering his wife.
-However, this never occurred, and the charges were dropped - subsequently, his wife left him and moved to with their daughter to Idaho, where she remarried to another man.
+However, this never occurred, and the charges were dropped - subsequently, his wife left him and moved with their daughter to Idaho, where she married another man.